Helmuth von Pannwitz: Surrender, trial, and execution

-Pannwitz was executed in Moscow on 16 January 1947, having been convicted by a military tribunal of war crimes in the Soviet Union.
+Following their delivery into Soviet custody, SMERSH segregated the senior Cossack leadership, including Pannwitz, and transported them to Moscow's Lubyanka and Lefortovo prisons.
+The six defendants were charged with war crimes, collaboration, high treason, and espionage against the Soviet state under Ukaz 39 and Article 58 of the Soviet penal code.
+The Military Collegium of the Supreme Court of the USSR conducted the closed trial on January 15–16, 1947.
+Judges found the defendants guilty and sentenced them to death.
+The sentence was final.
+The prisoners were hanged together in the courtyard of Lefortovo Prison on the evening of January 16, 1947.

 Attempted rehabilitation

 Almost fifty years later, on 23 April 1996, during the Russian presidency of Boris Yeltsin, members of the Pannwitz family petitioned for a posthumous reversal of the 1946 conviction.
 The Military High Prosecutor in Moscow subsequently determined that Pannwitz was eligible for rehabilitation as a victim of Stalin-era repression.
 On 28 June 2001, however, rehabilitation was reversed in a ruling that disputed jurisdiction of the 1996 proceedings, and Pannwitz's conviction for military crimes was reinstated.

+Commemoration

+In the town of Tristach, Austria, there was a memorial commemorating Pannwitz and the troops of the XV SS Cossack Cavalry Corps who were killed in action or died as POWs.
+This memorial was removed in September 2021 because of the connection between Pannwitz and both the SA and the SS, as well as his loyalty to the Nazi regime.